Co-Borrower Vs. Co-Signer: Do You Need One?

 What Is A Co-Signer?

-Student loans, first-time apartment leases and car leases are the most common examples of when a parent or other family member might co-sign a loan application to help their child obtain assets and build their credit.
-In real estate, divorcees, self-employed home buyers and young professionals often benefit from having a co-signer.
+Student loans, first-time apartment leases and car leases or auto loans are the most common examples of when a parent or other family member might co-sign a loan application to help their child obtain assets and build their credit.
+In real estate, divorcees, self-

-What Are The Benefits And Considerations For A Co-Signer?
+What Are The Pros And Cons For A Co-Signer?

 Here are a few of the benefits:

-- As the borrower makes payments, both parties might strengthen their credit scores.
+- As the borrower makes on time payments, both parties might strengthen their credit scores.

 - The co-signer doesn’t have to make regular payments.